PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhangzhen Zhu, Ph.D. of <strong>ZheJiang University</strong>, with the <strong>State Key Laboratory</strong> of Industrial Control Technology.
+I am a Ph.D. from <strong>ZheJiang University</strong>, with the <strong>State Key Laboratory</strong> of Industrial Control Technology.
 My research interests lie in the areas of <strong>Advanced Robust Motion Control</strong>, including but not limited to <strong>ground vehicles</strong>, <strong>UAVs</strong> (experiments over <strong>8+ years</strong>) and brushless DC motors.

 I have a strong track record in creating complex mechanical, circuit systems from scratch (see my <a href="./markdown" target="_blank" rel="noopener">Projects</a>).
-Additionally, I am a <strong>master in Matlab/Simulink</strong> and rapid code implementation of control algorithms from academia into real industrial systems is within my capabilities.
+Additionally, I am a <strong>master in Matlab/Simulink</strong> and rapid control algorithm implementation to real industrial systems is within my capabilities.

 <!--Download my <a href="../files/cv.pdf" target="_blank" rel="noopener">Curriculum Vitae</a> here.-->